 Through the GETS Services Integration Initiative (SII), GTA is working with state agencies to improve the delivery of technology services.
 The SII led to the selection of a Multisourcing Service Integrator that is responsible for coordinating technology services from multiple service providers.
-The SII also involves the re-procurement of managed network services, and GTA is currently conducting a competitive procurement for conferencing and cabling/wiring services.
+The SII also involves the re-procurement of managed network services, the first stage of which was awarded to AT&T in September 2015, and of IT infrastructure services.

 GTA’s Sourcing Management Organization is responsible for service provider oversight and management while our Sourcing Governance Organization is responsible for governance.